mcelhens/AP-Outcomes-to-University-Metrics/Massachusetts/README.md

 - **Distance Calculation**: Computed using the `geopy.distance` function.
 - **Training Data**: Combines Massachusetts AP data from the 2019–2023 academic years.

-### Top 5 Features Identified by SHAP
-1. Per capita income
-2. Population
-3. Average distance to the five closest public universities
-4. Average distance to the five closest private not-for-profit universities
-5. Average annual enrollment for the five closest land-grant universities

 ---

 ## Statistical and Machine Learning Models